openstack-archive/turbo-hipster/doc/source/installation.rst

 Turbo-hipster is installed directly into your Python ``site-packages`` directory, and is then run as a service.
-It is managed using a configuration file, which is in json format.
+It is managed using a configuration file, which is in yaml format.

 Installing turbo-hipster
 ------------------------